Rohit00112/Servlet-HRMS/email-configuration.md

 mail.reply-to=no-reply@hrms.com
 mail.enabled=true
 ```

+> **IMPORTANT**: The `db.properties` file is excluded from version control for security reasons.
+Never commit this file with your credentials.

 3. Replace the placeholder values with your actual email configuration:
    - `mail.smtp.host`: Your SMTP server hostname (e.g., smtp.gmail.com for Gmail)